zzysh12345/smol-course/4_evaluation/automatic_benchmarks.md

 # Next Steps

-- Explore [Custom Domain Evaluation](./custom_evaluation.md) to learn how to create evaluation pipelines tailored to your specific needs
+⏩ Explore [Custom Domain Evaluation](./custom_evaluation.md) to learn how to create evaluation pipelines tailored to your specific needs
-- Check out the [Domain Evaluation Project](./project/README.md) for a complete example of building a domain-specific evaluation pipeline